syntax-tree/mdast/readme.md

 **Paragraph** can be used where [**content**][dfn-content] is expected.
 Its content model is [**phrasing**][dfn-phrasing-content] content.

-For example, the following Markdown:
+For example, the following markdown:

 ```markdown
 Alpha bravo charlie.